jugnuarora/Capstone-Project-E-Commerce/project_plan.md

 vii.
 Data Quality (Outliers, null values etc.)

    * order_items_dataset: outliers in "price" and "freight_value" with extremely high values which is unusual
-   * order_payments_dataset: outliers in "payment_sequential" with high numbers (usually payed by voucher) which is unusual and "payment_value" with high and low numbers (0 or close to 0 which got payed) which is unusual
+   * order_payments_dataset: outliers in "payment_sequential" with high numbers (usually paid by voucher) which is unusual and "payment_value" with high and low numbers (0 or close to 0 which got paid) which is unusual
    * orders_dataset: some null-values but negligible, estimated delivery dates are high
    * products_dataset: high values in weight which is unusual regarding the product category (e.g. health_beauty)